Gloamglozer/plotly.js/smith_api.md

     Parent: data[type=scattersmith]
     Type: data array
     Assigns extra data each datum.
 This may be useful when listening to hover, click and selection events.
 Note that, "scattersmith" traces also appends customdata items in the markers DOM elements

--   xaxis
-    Parent: data[type=scattersmith]
-    Type: subplotid
-    Default: x
-    Sets a reference between this trace's x coordinates and a 2D cartesian x axis.
-If "x" (the default value), the x coordinates refer to `layout.xaxis`.
-If "x2", the x coordinates refer to `layout.xaxis2`, and so on.

--   yaxis
-    Parent: data[type=scattersmith]
-    Type: subplotid
-    Default: y
-    Sets a reference between this trace's y coordinates and a 2D cartesian y axis.
-If "y" (the default value), the y coordinates refer to `layout.yaxis`.
-If "y2", the y coordinates refer to `layout.yaxis2`, and so on.

--   orientation
-    Parent: data[type=scattersmith]
-    Type: enumerated , one of ( "v" | "h" )
-    Only relevant when `stackgroup` is used, and only the first `orientation` found in the `stackgroup` will be used - including if `visible` is "legendonly" but not if it is `false`.
-Sets the stacking direction.
-With "v" ("h"), the y (x) values of subsequent traces are added.
-Also affects the default value of `fill`.

--   groupnorm
-    Parent: data[type=scattersmith]
-    Type: enumerated , one of ( "" | "fraction" | "percent" )
-    Default: ""
-    Only relevant when `stackgroup` is used, and only the first `groupnorm` found in the `stackgroup` will be used - including if `visible` is "legendonly" but not if it is `false`.
-Sets the normalization for the sum of this `stackgroup`.
-With "fraction", the value of each trace at each location is divided by the sum of all trace values at that location. "percent" is the same but multiplied by 100 to show percentages.
-If there are multiple subplots, or multiple `stackgroup`s on one subplot, each will be normalized within its own set.

--   stackgroup
-    Parent: data[type=scattersmith]
-    Type: string
-    Default: ""
-    Set several scattersmith traces (on the same subplot) to the same stackgroup in order to add their y values (or their x values if `orientation` is "h").
-If blank or omitted this trace will not be stacked.
-Stacking also turns `fill` on by default, using "tonexty" ("tonextx") if `orientation` is "h" ("v") and sets the default `mode` to "lines" irrespective of point count.
-You can only stack on a numeric (linear or log) axis.
-Traces in a `stackgroup` will only fill to (or be filled to) other traces in the same group.
-With multiple `stackgroup`s or some traces stacked and some not, if fill-linked traces are not already consecutive, the later ones will be pushed down in the drawing order.

 -   marker
     Parent: data[type=scattersmith]